 When you see “parents,” FAFSA is referring to the student’s biological or adoptive parents.
 When the parents are married, then the student and both parents complete the FAFSA.

 If the parents are not together, things can get confusing.
-BigFuture by the College Board created the corresponding infographic to help address some commonly asked questions.
+Check out this "Who Is My “Parent” When I Fill Out the FAFSA® Form?" resource to help address some commonly asked questions.

 6. Keep Track of Deadlines